It’s not easy being green.

 And then, a few seconds later…

 Me: Well done.
-You really do deserve some sort of badge for that.
+You deserve some sort of badge for that.

-The Doctor leaves the base to investigate the area where the pod was found.
-He quickly discovers another one.
+The Doctor investigates the area where the pod was found and immediately finds another one.

 Sue: He should put some gloves on.
 He’ll catch his death out there.